julianoczkowski/modus-docs/docs/setup.md

 </select>
 ```

-Persist the user’s choice by writing the value to `localStorage` and re-applying it on `DOMContentLoaded` if desired.
+Persist the user's choice by writing the value to `localStorage` and re-applying it on `DOMContentLoaded` if desired.

 ---